 Choose a Variety of Vegetables Every Day From the Five Subgroups:

-Dark Green: bok choy, broccoli, collard greens, dark green leafy lettuce, kale, mesclun (a mixture of young tender greens such as lettuces, arugula, and chicory), mustard greens, romaine lettuce, spinach, turnip greens, and watercress.
+Dark Green: bok choy, broccoli, collard greens, dark green leafy lettuce, kale, collards, mustard greens, romaine lettuce, spinach, turnip greens, and green herbs.

-Starchy Vegetables: corn, green peas, lima beans (green), and potatoes.
+Starchy Vegetables: corn, plantains, green peas, lima beans (green), and potatoes.

 Other: artichokes, asparagus, bean sprouts, beets, Brussels sprouts, cabbage, cauliflower, celery, cucumbers, eggplant, green beans, green or red peppers, iceberg (head) lettuce, mushrooms, okra, onions, parsnips, tomatoes, tomato juice, vegetable juice, turnips, wax beans, and zucchini.